fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Target opponent reveals their hand.
 You choose a card from it.
-They discards that card.
+That player discards that card.

 Cold Snap 2W
 ---------------